chainsawriot/rstyle/README.md

 * [baaugwo](https://github.com/chainsawriot/baaugwo) - this project depends on this experimental package to extract meta data and dump code from R packages.

-# How to lunch docker in remote server?
+# How to use the Docker to build and launch the docker instance?

 - Build docker file
-    - it is way faster if we build the docker image inside the director **docker** since it copies least data in this way.
+    - it is way faster if one builds the docker image inside the directory **docker** because less data are copied.
 ```sh
 cd docker/ ;
 docker build -t rstudio/rstyle -f Dockerfile . ;
 cd ../ ;
 ```
-- By default, docker launches rstudio server and mounts folders by using root user, which makes user **rstudio** not able to write files due to lack of previledge.
+- By default, docker launches RStudio Server and mounts folders using **root** user.
+It makes user **rstudio** (the default user of RStudio server) with no write access.
-- One of the solution of this problem is to ask docker to launch rstudio server by using current UID
+- One of the solutions of this problem is to make docker launching RStudio Server by using current the UID

 ```sh
 docker run -v $(pwd):/home/$USER/rstyle -e USER=$USER -e PASSWORD=xxxx -e USERID=$UID -p 8787:8787 rstudio/rstyle